-Equations (3) and (4) formulate a system of linear equations that can be solved via explicit or implicit numerical schemes.
-HYDROGEIOS implements both ones, for which a proper time discretisation (i.e. number of time intervals within a simulation step) should be defined, to ensure numerical stability.
+Equations (3) and (4) formulate a system of equations that can be solved via explicit or implicit numerical schemes.
+HYDROGEIOS implements both schemes, for which a proper time discretization (i.e. number of time intervals within a simulation step) must be defined, to ensure numerical stability.